intershop/intershop-pwa/docs/guides/migrations.md

 ## 1.4 to 2.0

+Since [TSLint has been deprecated](https://blog.palantir.com/tslint-in-2019-1a144c2317a9) for a while now and Angular removed the TSLint support we had to migrate our project from TSLint to ESLint as well.
+This means in version 2.0 all TSLint rules and configurations were removed and where possible replaced by ESLint.

+This not only required configuration changes in the Intershop PWA project but also application code adaptions to comply with some of the new ESLint rules.
+To allow for an as easy as possible migration of existing PWA projects, we split the whole switch in separate commits that should make it easier to resolve potential merge conflicts by providing some context, e.g. changes to satisfy a specific rule or project configuration changes etc.
+We advise you to first cherry pick all the `eslint` commits provided by the PWA release before applying the lint rules to the project customizations to fix the issues that reside in the project code.
+If the found issues are too many to address them in an ordered manner, it is probably best to temporarily disable some of the failing rules in `.eslintrc.json` (see [Configuring ESLint](./eslint.md#configuring-eslint) and to only fix one after another.

+It is also probably a good idea to do the PWA 2.0 migration not in one go as described in [Import Changes from New PWA Release](./customizations.md#import-changes-from-new-pwa-release-migration) but to first do the commits before the linter switch and bring your project to a clean state (`npm run check`).
+After this all the linter switch commits should be applied and the project should be brought back to a clean state.
+Once this is done, subsequent commits should be migrated.
+If your project contains own custom TSLint rules you will have to re-implement them as ESLint rules to be able to apply them to your code base (see [Custom ESLint rules](./eslint.md#custom-eslint-rules)).

 With version 2.0 we introduce a renaming of the two standard PWA themes and change the default theme:

 - The previous B2B theme `blue` is now called `b2b` and is used as default theme from now on.